OfficeDev/office-js-docs-pr.zh-cn/docs/develop/develop-overview.md

 ### <a name="yeoman-generator"></a>Yeoman 生成器

-适用于 Office 加载项的 Yeoman 生成器可用于创建一个 Node.js Office 加载项项目，可通过 Visual Studio Code 或任何其他编辑器进行管理。生成器可以创建用于以下任一应用的 Office 加载项:
+The Yeoman generator for Office Add-ins can be used to create a Node.js Office Add-in project that can be managed with Visual Studio Code or any other editor.
+The generator can create Office Add-ins for any of the following:

 - Excel
 - OneNote